DLSmith11/git-basic/README.md

-# welcome to the Git Basics Cours
+# Welcome to the Git Basics Cours

 ## Terms